-If you receive a scholarship offer for one of the DJW School of Acting Scholarships as a result of attending an audition with us, you will have been offered one of the following awards:
+If you receive a scholarship offer for one of the DJW Masterclasses as a result of attending an audition with us, it may look like one of the following:

-- 1) DJW Main School Scholarship (Terms and Conditions Apply) This Scholarship will enable you free monthly school fees for one year (11 Months).
-Membership will still need to be paid for. - 2) DJW Discovery Scholarship (Terms and Conditions Apply) This Scholarship will reduce the usual monthly fees by half.
+- 1) DJW Masterclass Scholarship (Terms and Conditions Apply) This Scholarship will enable you free monthly fees for one year (11 Months September to July).
+Membership will still need to be paid for in the usual way. - 2) DJW Discovery Scholarship (Terms and Conditions Apply) This Scholarship will reduce the usual monthly fees by half.
 Payments are to be made on time in the usual format and Membership will still need to be paid for.